leonklingele/sha1_length_extension_attack/README.md

-# Generate simple PDF SHA1 collisions
+# Generate pairs of simple PDFs that hash to the same SHA-1 sum

 ## Usage